holsee/chroxy/README.md

 `GET /api/v1/connection`

 Returns WebSocket URI `ws://` to a Chrome Browser Page which is routed via the Proxy.
-The first port of call for external client connecting to the service.
+This is the first port of call for an external client connecting to the service.

 Request:
 ```